nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-engine-faq.md

     You just need to use a node variable called "comment" and you'll find all the comments stored in the Event log, on the "Workflow task completed" event.

 *   {{> anchor 'current-user-variable'}}**How can I get the current user name in an operation executed by the workflow?**
     All the automation operations executed by the workflow engine are executed using a temporary unrestricted session (if the current user is not an administrator, this is a session with the user "system").
-In order to fetch the current user, you have to use: `CurrentUser.originatingUser==null ?
-CurrentUser.name : CurrentUser.originatingUser`.
+In order to fetch the current user id, you can to use: `CurrentUser.getActingUser()`.

 *   **Is the availability filter configured on the workflow also evaluated when the workflow is started using the operation "StartWorkflow"?**
     No, this filter is actually an [Action Filter](/x/EYAO) used to control the visibility of workflow models in the list of workflows displayed by the widget type "Workflow Process".